wp-plugins/listpipe/readme.txt

 Tested up to: 2.8.5
 Stable tag: Trunk

-The ListPipe Pugin for WordPress pulls Powerful Custom Content from your ListPipe account and inserts it into your posts.
+The ListPipe Plugin for WordPress pulls Powerful Custom Content from your ListPipe account and inserts it into your posts.

 == Description ==